Shawn5141/UW-CSE451-Operating-System-Lab/lab/lab2design.md

 # Lab 2 Design Doc: Multiprocessing

 ## Overview
-/* Some instruction from spec about overview
+The goal  of this lab is to add multiprocessing to xk.
+This will be done using classic UNIX system calls.
+This lab will also implement basic interprocess communication through pipes.

+//Notes
-For each section, again, start with a few sentences describing goals.
-"Done" Also, we need to write some description above following topics:
+Also, we need to write some description above following topics:
 How the	 different parts    of the design interact together.
   - Major data structures.
 "Not done for each fn"
   - Synchronization.
 "Not done for each fn"
   - Major algorithms.
 "Not done for each fn"
   - Major data structures.
 "Not done for each fn"
-*/
-//Most of description is from lab2.md.
-"Modified if needed."

-  - Synchronization issues.
-"Not done"
+### Major Parts
+  - Synchronization issues: Code from lab 1 should be modified to support system calls called concurrently.
+Locks on all critical sections.
-          Not sure why lock is better to use (either spinlock / sleeplock /or sleep ).
+          Not sure why lock is better to use (either spinlock / sleeplock /or sleep ). //Fix this line

   - fork: Duplicate a current process to childern process with same open file descriptor.